SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 because since it's no longer secret you might as well flaunt it.
 I thought it was a nice touch that they have a Goyim Squad so guys like me (_goys_ like me?) can help out on on Shabbat.

-I mean, come on: forest fires are so hard to believe that you'd prefer that pile of anti-Semitic, scientifically illiterate crap?
+I mean, come on: are forest fires really so hard to believe that you'd prefer that anti-Semitic, scientifically illiterate pile of crap?
 (Apparently she hasn't gotten the right-wing memo that antisemitic conspiracy theories are supposed to be updated, replacing the Rothschilds with George Soros.  **Sigh:** it's not even _up to date_ crap!)

 Really, Republicans: why do you vote for people like that?
 Why even be in the same party as others who vote like that?